mkatherine/VoiceHackers/README.md

 Test 9
-with additional 10 test and train pairs totalling in 22 train data and 19 test data, we obtained a **speaker recognition rate of 78.95%**
+with additional 10 test and train pairs from the 2024 data, totalling in 22 train data and 19 test data, we obtained a **speaker recognition rate of 78.95%** It seems to perform more poorly compared to adding only 5 additional test and train pairs in test7 partII.

 ![image](https://github.com/user-attachments/assets/3f59ab59-7fee-491d-b02b-a9f77b5b4979)

+Analysis:
+- compare the test and train accuracy between the original data, 2024data, and 2025data